 That success might depend on your patience with Makama’s ironic use of the Nollywood metier: that surveillance-camera aesthetic, bending space from the corner of a room.
 Mannered, expressive acting full of elongated gestures that draw out time, lulls the viewer into eruptions of violence.
 The ending, in a wink to Psycho, even goes so far as to have a new character verbally explain the themes of shifting national consciousness.
 The willful abruptness of this last scene might not be entirely satisfying in the moment, but it’s a funny and fitting conclusion for a film about the messiness of modern African identity.

-Still seeking distribution in the US, UK, and Canada
+The Lost Okoroshi is still seeking distribution in the US, UK, and Canada

 Screens 9/15 at 6:45 p.m.
 (Scotiabank Theatre).
 Tickets here.